nus-cs2113-AY2223S1/ip/docs/README.md

 Expected outcome:

-It should shows the task and the modified completion status
+It should show the task and the modified completion status

 ```
     ____________________________________________________________